 Since its emergence in the mid-2000s, the cloud computing market has evolved significantly.
-The benefits of reliability, scalability, and reduced set-up costs have created a demand to fuel an ever-growing range of “as-a-service” offerings, resulting in an option to suit most requirements.
+The benefits of reliability, scalability, and cost reduction using cloud computing have created a demand to fuel an ever-growing range of “as-a-service” offerings, resulting in an option to suit most requirements.
 But despite the advantages, the question of cloud or on-premise remains valid.

 As an organization, you can choose whether it’s best to host and manage your computing infrastructure, data, and services in-house or engage a third party to supply, host, and maintain the hardware and – optionally – provide additional services on top.